havesexwghosts/distance.py/README.md

-# Distance.py
+# Selenium-Based Application for Distance Calculation | Distance.py

-Selenium based app.
+## Key Features:

-Application that uses pandas to read values in the columns "Origem" and "Destino".
-Then with selenium, it automates the search of the shortest distance between the two adresses.
-Saving it in a .xlsx file in the "Result" column.
-The output file is named with time.strftime('%H.%M.%S').
+- **Pandas** reads and processes the addresses from the columns "Origem" and "Destino".
+- **Selenium** automates the web search for the shortest distance between the two addresses.

-The GUI has been made using customtkinter.
+- The results are saved in a new **Excel (.xlsx)** file, with the calculated distances placed in the "Result" column.
+- The output file is automatically named with the current time in the format `HH.MM.SS`.

+## User Interface:
+A simple **CustomTkinter** GUI allows you to interact with the application seamlessly and input the necessary details.